 - this can be an effective way to make sure you don’t have plantar fasciitis or just Achilles tendinitis.

 - Squeezing the calcaneus from side to side makes it more likely to feel pain if you have a calcaneal stress fracture.

 - It is more likely to be plantar fasciitis if your pain is at the bottom of the foot.

 - It is more likely to be Achilles tendinitis if your pain is in the back of the heel or along the Achilles tendon.

 - X-ray is good to detect a stress fracture, but it is difficult to locate one in the first 10-14 days of the stress fracture occurrence.

-- An X-ray is usually a good enough diagnosis tool if it is combined with the compression test and signs of inflammation in the heel bone.
+- An X-ray is usually a good enough diagnosis tool if combined with the compression test and signs of inflammation in the heel bone.

-- After 2-3 weeks the X-ray will show a thickened white line in the area of the stress fracture as it begins to remodel itself.
+- After 2-3 weeks, the X-ray will show a thickened white line in the stress fracture area as it begins to remodel itself.

 Healing Time of a Stress Fracture of the Calcaneus: